Valentine’s Day is slowly being redefined from a traditional ‘couples’ holiday to a celebration of love in all shapes and sizes.

 1. What flower represents Valentine’s Day?

 The red rose

-The colour red represents love and passion and the rose was also the favourite flower of Venus, the Roman goddess of love.
+The color red represents love and passion and the rose was also the favorite flower of Venus, the Roman goddess of love.

 2. What does the X in XOXO mean?

 The origins of XO representing ‘hugs & kisses’ are somewhat of a mystery, but there is a widely accepted theory about the “X” part.